adamwight/puppet-prometheus/REFERENCE.md

 Data type: `Stdlib::Absolutepath`

-The path to the file with the environmetn variable that is read from the init script/systemd unit
+The path to the file with the environment variable that is read from the init script/systemd unit

 Default value: `$prometheus::env_file_path`